-After a bitter cry, I was not resigned to letting it go.
-So I often went to the storefront run by my husband to guard him.
-Whenever he had a phone call, I would ask him anxiously who it was; whenever he returned home after a short visit to others at night, I would ask him insistently, “Where have you been?
-Who else is there?”
-At my constant asking about these trifles, he often felt irritated very much.
-Besides, in normal times, I revolted at and distrusted his work no matter what, so I often nitpicked at him, keen to let him listen to me and act according to my standards.
-For this reason, we often quarreled and fought, frightening my children to hide behind the door.
-Gradually, as soon as he had spare time, he would went out chatting with others to purposely escape me.
-He only returned home when he was hungry or sleepy, as if the home to him was merely a restaurant or hotel.
+After a bitter cry, I was not willing to live such a life.
+So I often went to the storefront, which was ran by my husband to watch over him.
+Whenever he had a phone call, I would ask him anxiously “who it was,” whenever he returned home after visiting others at night, I would ask him insistently, “Where have you been?
+Who else was there?”
+By my constant asking about these trifles, he often felt irritated very much.
+Besides, in normal times, I revolted at and distrusted his work no matter what, and I often nitpicked at him, keen to let him listen to me and act according to my standards.
+For this reason, we often quarreled and fought, frightening my children to the point they hid behind the door.
+Gradually, as soon as he had spare time, he would go out chatting with others to purposely escape me.
+He only returned home when he was hungry or sleepy, as if our home to him was merely a restaurant or hotel.
 In short, he was out of my control.
-As a result, my temper was worse and worse.
+As a result, my temper got worse and worse.
 Being angry, I screamed and shouted all day long, which, in turn, wore me out.
-Under the long-term depression, I was diagnosed with depression, and the doctor told me not to stay at home for long but to go out for relaxation.
+Under the long-term depression, I was diagnosed with depression, and the doctor told me not to stay at home for long, but to go out for relaxation.
 For the sake of my family, I had tried to restrain my anger, but no matter how hard I had tried, it was just in vain.
 Once my husband did something not to my liking, I would burst into anger uncontrollably.
 Our relationship became more and more tense and I did not know how to reverse the situation.
-At my worrying and helpless moment, God’s salvation of the last days came upon me.
+At my worrying and helpless moment in life, God’s salvation of the last days came upon me.

 One day, a relative came to testify God’s work of the last days.
 I told her my sufferings and she fellowshiped with me, “This time God has come to express words to rid man of their sins thoroughly and to save us from the corruption and affliction of Satan.
-God wants to achieve the result that we no longer live by our satanic disposition but live byand live as a true man, who has conscience and reason, can forgive, tolerate and understand others, and so on.
-Only by listening to can we gain God’s blessings, and can we not be afflicted by Satan.”
-Having heard her fellowship, I knew I could live out like a human and gain God’s blessings through believing in God.
+God wants to achieve the result that we no longer live by our satanic disposition but live by His word and live as a true man, who has conscience and reason, can forgive, tolerate and understand others, and so on.
+Only by listening to God’s words can we gain God’s blessings, and can we not be afflicted by Satan.”
+Having heard her fellowship, I knew I could live like a human and gain God’s blessings through believing in God.
 So I was willing to investigate and accept God’s salvation.
 When having meetings with brothers and sisters, I saw that after reading God’s words, all of them could open up to talk about what corruptions they had revealed when encountering something, and how they found the words of God afterward to resolve them.
 When they fellowshiped about God’s salvation for them, their faces were brimming with joy and happiness.
-Listening to their fellowship, I felt brightened in heart and also admired them.
-How wonderful this kind of life was!
-Brothers and sisters also fellowshiped that God requires us to be honest people, and that God will listen if we open our hearts to Him and recount to Him our true difficulties.
+Listening to their fellowship, I felt brightened in my heart and also admired them.
+How wonderful this kind of life is!
+Brothers and sisters also fellowshiped that God requires us to be honest people, and that God will listen if we open our hearts to Him and tell Him our true difficulties.
 So I tried telling my difficulty to God, hoping for God’s help, so that I would not treat my husband that way.
-Gradually, I did not feel that repressed but was much lighten-hearted.
+Gradually, I did not feel that repressed but was much more lightened in my heart.

 She fellowshiped with me, saying, “We all want others to listen to us, and always want to control and oppress them.
 This is dominated by our arrogant nature.
 And we only have it after Satan’s corruption.
 God created man and He wishes man to live in peace.
 In the Age of Law, God issued commandments through Moses, requiring man to keep the law and the commandments.
 In the Age of Grace, the Lordtaught man to have patience and tolerance.
 However, none but a few of us humans totally acted according to God’s words.
-Especially in the present time of the last days, as we have been corrupted by Satan more and more deeply, we are all arrogant and conceited, and we consider ourselves most honorable, self-centered in doing everything.
+Especially in the present time of the last days, as we have been corrupted by Satan more and more deeply, we are all arrogant and conceited, and we consider ourselves most honorable, and are self-centered in doing everything.
 Once others do something not to our taste, we will keep fussing about it.
-So not only getting on well with others is hard, but we also live in agony. …” Listening to her fellowship, I understood: My wild arrogance and conceit due to Satan’s corruption is totally responsible for my non-stop quarrels with my husband.
+So not only getting along well with others is hard, but we also live in agony.”
+Listening to her fellowship, I understood, that my wild arrogance and conceit due to Satan’s corruption are totally responsible for my non-stop quarrels with my husband.
 From when I was young, I wanted to be the master and decision-maker of my family.
 I didn’t want to be looked down upon by others.
-After I was married, I finally had my own little world.
+After I got married, I finally had my own little world.
 I treated my husband and my children as the objects that I could bark at.
 If they all obeyed me, I would be happy; if they disobeyed me, I would be furious, shouting and roaring.
-I always wanted to control my husband—He must get my permission first whatever he wanted to do.
+I always wanted to control my husband—He must get my permission first in whatever he wanted to do.
 As a consequence, he kept away from me and avoided me, and I lived in great torment.
-Now I knew all my suffering was caused because my satanic corrupt disposition got the upper hand over me.
+Now I knew that all my suffering was caused because my satanic corrupt disposition had gotten the upper hand over me.

-One day, I had just returned home after a trip to perform my duty when my relative drove his car to my gate.
+One day, I had just returned home after a trip to perform my duty, when my relative drove his car to my gate.
 Seeing me, he said, “Oh, this is the pasta maker you ordered.
-I have brought it here to you.”
-Saying so, he took the pasta maker out of his car.
+I have brought it to you.”
+Saying this, he took the pasta maker out of his car at the same time.
 I was stunned and said, “We bought it?
-How came that I didn’t know it?
-There are only two persons in my house and we scarcely steamed bread.
+How come that I didn’t know about it?
+There are only two people in my house and we scarcely steam bun.
 Isn’t it taking up space?
 And I won’t use it often.”
 He smiled and said, “Since it’s bought, just use it.”
 Again, I began to get angry with my husband, thinking, “Such a big matter you even kept it from me.
-Humph, I’ll deal with you when you come back.”
-At the moment, I was aware of my being wrong and that my satanic disposition was about to burst.
-No. I must seek God’s will, I couldn’t still quarrel with my husband.
+Humph, I’ll deal with you when you come back home.”
+At that moment, I was aware of my being wrong and that my satanic disposition was about to burst.
+Then I thought: No. I must seek God’s will, I cannot still quarrel with my husband.
 So, I prayed to God, “O God!
 Today You arrange this matter and it’s against my will.
 May You keep me from bursting into anger about it.
 I’m willing to forsake my flesh and humble myself.
 May You guide me.”
-After praying, I thought of God’s words that said: “There may be times when you do not satisfy God.
+After praying, I thought of God’s words that said, “There may be times when you do not satisfy God.
 That’s because you don’t understand God’s will; the next time, even though it will take more effort, you must satisfy Him, and must not satisfy the flesh.
 When you experience in this way, you will have come to know God” (“Those Who Love God Will Forever Live Within His Light”).

 From God’s words, I understood God’s will.
-In the past I didn’t practice this truth; this time I must betray my arrogant nature and live by God’s words.
+In the past I didn’t practice this truth, but this time I must betray my arrogant nature and live by God’s words.
 It was permitted by God that my husband didn’t listen to me or consult with me.
-I must submit to God’s orchestration and arrangement.
+I must submit to God’s orchestrations and arrangements.
 After my husband came back home, I said to him, “The pasta maker you bought has been sent home by our relative.
-Quick to plug it in.”
+Quickly plug it in.”
 He cast a glance at me and then said, “You aren’t angry?
 I bought it because I think you may feel tired when kneading dough since it’s getting hotter.”
 Hearing his words, I said smilingly, “At first, I was angry and was waiting to deal with you.
-But then I instantly thought that I’m a believer in God and so I must pray to God, letting Him guide me when something happened to me, so that I would know what to do is according to His heart and satisfying Him.
-God’s words say: ‘Now I’ll tell you a simple practice: First set aside your own intent, set aside your own interests, set aside your selfish desires.
+But then I instantly thought that I’m a believer in God and so I must pray to God, letting Him guide me when something happens to me, so that I will know what to do, and what is according to His heart and to satisfy Him.
+God’s word says, ‘Now I’ll tell you a simple practice: First set aside your own intent, set aside your own interests, set aside your selfish desires.
 After you have done this for a while, your condition within you will be transformed without your awareness of it. … one that feels that believing in God is good, that being a good person is good, that feels an impetus toward being a good person, that is interested in becoming a good person, that feels living in this way is meaningful, and which through so living feels satisfaction, certainty, peace, and enjoyment within the heart.
 Changing into this sort of condition is a great result’ (‘You Can Obtain Truth After Turning Your True Heart Over to God’).
-Thinking of God’s words, I knew when encountering things, I should set aside myself, my selfish motives, and my own interests first; I shouldn’t satisfy myself.
+Thinking of God’s words, I knew when encountering things, I should set aside myself, my selfish motives, and my own interests first.
+I shouldn’t satisfy myself.
 Practicing like this, I will be changed unknowingly.
 I will have the driving force to be a person like this, I will find putting myself aside is a meaningful thing, and I will feel enjoyment, peace, and secure in my heart.
 Thank God!
 It’s God’s words that has kept me.
-These years, we two don’t fit in.
+These years, we two don’t get along well.
 It’s all my fault.
 I always want you to listen to me and I want to control you.
 Now I will live by God’s words and let God save and purify me.”
 Hearing my words, my husband smiled, saying, “God’s words really can change man.
 I have seen a miracle in you.
 I really have seen God’s deeds.”
-Hearing his words, I felt ecstatic and incomparable joy.
+Hearing his words, I felt ecstatic and incomparable joy in my heart.
 I thanked God’s salvation for me from my heart.
 After a period of cooperation, my husband accepted God’s work of the last days.
-Together, we lived church life, reading God’s words, and singing hymns in praise of God.
+Together, we lived a church life, read God’s words, and sang hymns in praise of God.
 Since then, we made God’s words the master and decision-maker between us and then cheers and laughter were heard everywhere in my family.
 We were living in real peace and happiness!